freelawproject/juriscraper/readme.md

 When you're ready to develop a scraper, get in touch, and we'll find you one that makes sense and that nobody else is working on.
 Alternatively, we have [a list][6] of courts that you can browse yourself.
-There is also a template in the opinions directory that you may use to begin scraper development.
+There are templates for new scrapers [here][10] and [here][11].

 When you're done with your scraper, fork this repository, push your changes into your fork, and then send a pull request for your changes.
 Be sure to remember to update the `__init__.py` file as well, since it contains a list of completed scrapers.